coglinev3/tuleap/README.md

 # Ansible Role: tuleap

 Installs Tuleap Community Edition (TCE).
-Tuleap is a all-in-one integrated Agil Management solution capable of orchestrating everything from idea to release delivery.
+[Tuleap](https://www.tuleap.org/) is a all-in-one integrated Agil Management solution capable of orchestrating everything from idea to release delivery.
 Tuleap enables teams to plan, track, code, and collaborate on software products and applications from a single tool for increased productivity.

 ## Requirements

-A RHEL/CentOS Server 7.x.
+A RHEL/CentOS Server 7.x (see [Installation Guide](https://docs.tuleap.org/installation-guide/full-installation.html) for details).

 ## Role Variables